 - D3.3 To be eligible, Your Discovery Indigenous application must: - nominate at least one CI or DAATSIA candidate.
-The first-named CI or the DAATSIA candidate must be an Aboriginal and Torres Strait Islander researcher.
-The first named person on the application will be the Project Leader; and - b. request a minimum level of funding of \$30,000 per year in project costs in Your application.
+The first-named CI or the DAATSIA candidate must be an Aboriginal and/or Torres Strait Islander researcher.
+The first named person on the application will be the Project Leader; - b. nominate none, one or more Partner Investigators; and - c. request a minimum level of funding of \$30,000 per year in project costs in Your application.
 This must be requested in addition to the DAATSIA salary (if requested), which is detailed in Tables 10 and 11.
-The \$500,000 maximum level of funding per year includes the DAATSIA salary. - D3.4 You may include one or more CI and/or PI in Your application. - D3.5 An individual must not be nominated for more than one DAATSIA in any grant opportunity.
+The \$500,000 maximum level of funding per year includes the DAATSIA salary. - D3.4 An individual must not be nominated for more than one DAATSIA in any grant opportunity.